-If the services themselves (and their third-party partners) are part of your threat model, then you can switch to privacy-focused services that do not collect user data (and therefore cannot share it with third parties).
-With ProtonMail, accounts are anonymous (not linked to your real life identity), and we collect as little user information as possible.
-Unlike other email service providers, we also have no ability to read your inbox due to end-to-end encryption.
+If the services themselves (and their third-party partners) are part of your threat model, switch to privacy-focused services that do not collect user data.
+With ProtonMail, accounts are anonymous (not linked to your real-life identity), and we collect as little user information as possible.

 Learn more: How to protect your children’s privacy online

 First things first: To keep your online accounts private, you must keep them secure.
 Your password is your first line of defense.
 Make sure you use strong, unique passwords.
 A password manager can help you generate and store them so that you don’t have to write them down.

 Your second line of defense is two-factor authentication (2FA).
 This is a way to secure your account with a second piece of information, usually something you have with you on your person, like a code created on an authenticator app or fob.